FRCTeamPhoenix/Documentation/how-to/first-time-setup-java.md

   - Press the "New" button to create a new entry, and then enter the path to the `bin` folder inside of your Java installation.
 For Java 8 Update 64, this should be `C:\Program Files\Java\jdk1.8.0_74\bin`.
 However, yours may be slightly different.
   - Click "OK" on all of the settings windows to close them

+4. Set your JAVA_HOME variable:

+  - As with the PATH variable, navigate to the environment variables screen.
+  - Underneath the box of system variables at the bottom, click "New"
+  - Enter `JAVA_HOME` into the variable name box and the base directory of your JDK in the variable value box.
+For example, if you added `C:\Program Files\Java\jdk1.8.0_74\bin` to your PATH variable, enter `C:\Program Files\Java\jdk1.8.0_74" in the box.

 #### Mac OS X

 1. Download the latest Mac OS X JDK from [here](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)